top of page

 Protein: ~14g per ½ cup

 Paneer is a high-protein favorite.
-Grill, sauté, or add it to sabzis—just keep an eye on portion sizes if watching fat and cholesterol intake.
+Grill, sauté, or add it to sabzis, but keep an eye on portion sizes if watching fat and cholesterol intake.

 5. Greek Yogurt (Plain, Unsweetened)